ibm-cloud-docs/monitoring/agent/agent-deploy-openshift-helm.md

 ### Step 2.
 Create the values yaml file
 {: #agent-deploy-openshift-helm-install-step2}

-Define a yaml file and include the values to deploy the {{site.data.keyword.mon_short}} agent and the Secure components that you plan to deploy.
+Define a yaml file and include the values to deploy the {{site.data.keyword.mon_short}} agent and the {{site.data.keyword.sysdigsecure_short}} components that you plan to deploy.
 For example, name the file `agent-values-monitor-secure.yaml`.

-The following yaml is a template that you can use to configure the {{site.data.keyword.mon_short}} agent and the Secure components.
+The following yaml is a template that you can use to configure the {{site.data.keyword.mon_short}} agent and the {{site.data.keyword.sysdigsecure_short}} components.
 You can customize the file by removing or commenting with `#` the sections that are not required for your agent deployment.

 ```yaml
 global: